mmamontx/ja2-stracciatella-coop/README.md

 ## License

 All the changes of this particular project are released to the public domain.
-It uses and ships with [RakNet](https://github.com/facebookarchive/RakNet) (the license can be found under the link).
+It uses and ships with [RakNet](https://github.com/facebookarchive/RakNet) (the license can be found under the link), and a button [image](https://github.com/1dot13/gamedir/blob/master/Data/Interface/MPGOLDPIECEBUTTONS.sti) from 1.13.
 For the rest, please refer to JA2-Stracciatella [license](https://github.com/ja2-stracciatella/ja2-stracciatella?tab=readme-ov-file#license).